node-red/node-red.github.io/docs/api/admin/methods/post/flows/index.md

    configuration is applied.
  - `flows` - only flows that contain modified nodes are stopped before the new configuration is applied.
+ - `reload` - the flows are reloaded from storage and all nodes are restarted (since Node-RED 0.12.2)

 ### Arguments